schatzlab/datastructures2018/assignments/assignment10/README.md

 Undergraduate_Teaching_Labs--Dunning_Hall 113.11323434625268
 ```

-If there is no path between the endpoints, your code should print:
+If there is no path between the endpoints (shown here as XXX and YYY), your code should print:
 ```
+$ java StreetSearcher campus.paths.txt XXX YYY
+Loading network from: campus.paths.txt
+Loaded 330 roads
+Loaded 65 endpoints
 No path found
 ```